Programmer-RD-AI/Modern-JavaScript-Complete-guide-from-Novice-to-Ninja/README.md

 - "submit" event is when a user clicks the submit button
 - "keyboard" events is when we can know if the user has pressed something...
 - RegEx is used to make sure that the value entered by the user is useful..

+# Async JavaScript

+## What is Asynchronous JavaScript?

+One of the most important part of the javascript.
+Governs how we perform tasks which take some time to complete (Getting data from a database) Code that can start something now and finish it later Synchronous javascript is where each statement is executed in an order, ane after the other and also only 1 at one time.
+Block code blocks the next statement from running.

+## What are HTTP Requests?

+Make HTTP requests to get data from another server.
+We make these requests to API endpoints.